Jaak Salumets: Final years and coaching

 Jaak Salumets did not win anything spectacular, besides playing in the top flight of the Soviet basketball.
 In 1979 Salumets concluded his career as a player and took a break from professional basketball.
 6 years later, in 1985 he became the head coach of Tallinn Kalev, his former team, which struggled to show decent results in both Soviet and Estonian SSR championships.
 With the new coach Kalev improved his game and won surprisingly the last Soviet basketball championships held, in 1991.
 The team consisted of players like Olympic champion Tiit Sokk, latter Panathinaikos B.C. shooter Aivar Kuusmaa, Gert Kullamäe, and George Jackson, the first and also last American player in the Soviet Union basketball league.
 Shortly after the great triumph he was offered to become the mentor of Soviet Union national basketball team and BC Avtodor Saratov.

 The years following dissolution of the Soviet Union Salumets moved abroad to coach Finnish BC NMKY Lahti, but he also became the coach of the Estonia national basketball team, who reached 6th place at the EuroBasket 1993.
 After successful summer with the national team he was contracted by Lithuanian giant BC Žalgiris and achieved first place for newly recognized Lithuanian Basketball League.
 However, it was a one-year spell with the 'Grunwald' and Salumets moved back to Estonia to his last stint with Kalev.
 He managed to contract the biggest prospect of Estonia, Martin Müürsepp, who had been in contract with European powerhouse Maccabi Tel Aviv, for the 1995–96 season.
 This is believed to be last big success for Jaak Salumets as a coach, as Kalev won the prestigious Haarlem Basketball Week tournament.
 In the way to the win, Estonian champions defeated Australia national basketball team in final-four, who reached the semi-final at the 1996 Summer Olympics following year and PBC CSKA Moscow in the grand final.
 The same season Martin Müürsepp was drafted by Utah Jazz to the NBA and went on to represent teams such as Miami Heat (traded from Jazz), Dallas Mavericks and CSKA Moscow.

+From 2016 to 2020, Salumets was the president of the Estonian Basketball Association.